 The tool also allows you to re-enable WFP service any time if you want.

-You can download it using following link:
+The official download link is no longer available but you can download it using following alternative link:

 NOTE: If your antivirus program detects this tool as a virus, don't worry about it.
 Its a false positive.
 Since this software modifies system file in Windows, many antivirus software detect it as a suspicious item.

 Other similar articles that may interest you